tylerharter/cs320/grader/README.md

 changing branches without stashing.
 This happens because filemode (permissions) have changed.
 	* Fix: run `git config --global core.filemode false`.
 Even with this, it might not work because it can be overwritten by the settings in `.git/config`.

+### Crontab not running/crashing

+This might be due to a number of things, but I would recommend you first make sure you can run the daemon script manually and without sudo.

 # Tips and Tricks